Paul London: Lucha Underground (2016–2019)

 On November 23, 2016, London debuted in Lucha Underground, appearing on the program's third season.
 He is the leader of the Trios Team known as "The Rabbit Tribe", together with Mala Suerte and Saltador.
 Their gimmick is a psychedelic drug take on the 1865 novel Alice's Adventures in Wonderland by Lewis Carroll.
 During the third season, the Rabbit Tribe considered Mascarita Sagrada as their God "The White Rabbit".
 On Episode 20 of Season 3, the Rabbit Tribe defeated Worldwide Underground to win three of the Aztec Medallions.

 Impact Wrestling (2019)

 In 2019, London returned to TNA, now known as Impact Wrestling.
 It was reported in September that he worked backstage as a producer on Impact television tapings in February.

-Return to wrestling (2022–present)
+Return to wrestling (2021–present)

-London made his return to wrestling on September 24, 2022.
+London made his return to wrestling on April 24, 2021 when he defeated Val Venis at AAA/American Icon Jacksonmania 2 in Poway, California.

 On August 19, 2023, London appeared at Imperial Pro Wrestling in Bristol, Tennessee.
 He wrestled up and comer Axton Ray in a losing effort.

 On December 14, 2023, London appeared at Timebomb Pro in Fargo, North Dakota, wrestling for the Timebomb Pro Sanctuary title in a losing effort to Connor Hopkins.
 London made his entrance singing the theme to James Bond movie Thunderball.

+As of 2026, London still wrestles for Major League Wrestling, the independents and Mexico.